Overview of PSARA License in Haryana

 The vetting process shall begin once the Controlling Authority fetches the NOC from the respective police department.

-The decision pertaining to the grant of license shall depend on the authenticity and correctness of the documents.
+The decision pertaining to the grant of license shall depend on the authenticity and correctness of the necessary papers.
 In case of any error or misleading information, the application will be subjected to cancellation.